 The Yamaha THR10ii Wireless is an excellent amplifier.
 I got one back in February and this week I (finally) took delivery of the Line 6 G10t wireless jack to go with it.
 Here‘s what I like and what I don’t like about this amp.

 The amp sounds great and has a lot of options.
 Every sound on this amp is digitally modeled.
-You can choose between the ‘amp’ you want to simulate, the size of the room you are in (for reverb), add some basic effects like ‘chorus’, ‘phaser’, or ‘tremolo’ and also add compression.
-Much of this can be controlled via the hardware dials and buttons, though you can also edit everything from the connected app (more on that later).
+You can choose between the ‘amp’ you want to simulate, the size of the room you are in (for reverb), add basic effects like ‘chorus’, ‘phaser’, or ‘tremolo’ and add compression.
+Much of this can be controlled via the hardware dials and buttons, though you can edit everything from the connected app (more on that later).
 I like having the two options as it means I can change the sound from the other side of the room.

 The size of this amp is ideal for me.
-I only play at home and can’t play too loud because of the neighbours.
+I play at home and can’t play loud because of the neighbours.
 As all the effects are simulated, you can play quietly and still get a good distorted sound.

 You can connect the THR to your devices in a few different, useful ways.